UAlbertaALTLab/recording-validation-interface/README.md

 There is one API call:

-    /recording/_search/{wordform}
+    /recording/_search/{query}

-Where `{wordform}` is replaced by a Cree word form, written in SRO.
+Where `{query}` is replaced by one ore more Cree word forms, written in SRO.
+If more than one word form is supplied, each word form must be separated by a single comma (`,`).

-This will return a JSON array of recordings of that word form.
+This will return a JSON array of recordings of those word forms.

 Each entry in the returned array is a JSON object with the following
 properties: